UT-MPC/pxt-moveSMART/tutorial5b.md

 ## Step 1

-On your screen you see a simple physical activity sensor that can be controlled with a button.
+dOn your screen you see a simple physical activity sensor that can be controlled with a button.
 This combines what we learned with our timer and what we learned with our step count.
 Let's take a quick look at what this program does.